firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 |-------------------------------------------------------------------------------|----------------|-----------------------------------------------------------------------------------------|
 | gaming/parquet/players/11afd184-d2d4-4471-b23c-a14f4c0945a2_1_0_0.snappy.parquet | 0              | Can not assignment cast column playerid from type integer null to type date null         |

-The previous example created a file-based error, or one that affects the entire file during processing, such as errors caused by incorrect format or missing files.
-Thus, the query does not produce the `rejected_rows` error file.
+The type mismatch error in this example creates a file-based error, or one that affects the entire file during processing, such as errors caused by incorrect format or missing files.
+As a result, the query does not produce the `rejected_rows` error file.